ersrohu/mingyues-daily-life/ex2/chapter2.md

 “I bought another car.”

-After they get on the car, Mingyue drive out the community, then they drive to Qingtai Avenue.
+After they get on the car, Mingyue drive out the apartment complex, then they drive to Qingtai Avenue.

 When Mingyue is driving, they meet the Porsche 911 drives a speed of 100 kilometers per hours again.